huihut/interview/README_en.md

 3. The client receives the ACK from the server, and the connection from the client to the server has been released (but the connection from the server to the client has not been released, and the client can still receive data);
 4. The server continues to send the unfinished data to the client;
 5. The server sends FIN + ACK to the client, indicating that the server has sent the data (request to release the connection from the server to the client, even if no reply is received from the client, it will be automatically released after a certain period of time);
-6. The client receives the FIN + ACK from the server and replies to the client with an ACK (agreeing to release the connection from the server to the client);
+6. The client receives the FIN + ACK from the server and replies to the server with an ACK (agreeing to release the connection from the server to the client);
 7. After receiving the ACK from the client, the server releases the connection from the server to the client.

 ##### Why does TCP have to wave four times?